makerdao/community/governance/polls/Offboarding Parameters for renBTC - November 21, 2022.md

 ## Review

-The community can vote in this poll to express support or opposition to the implementation of the following risk parameters for offboarding $ilk.
+The community can vote in this poll to express support or opposition to the implementation of the following risk parameters for offboarding renBTC-A.

 **Proposed Offboarding Parameters**